 3. Eating healthy in a non-inflammatory way

 There are many common eating habits found in western diets that are inflammatory with a damaging effect on osteoarthritis.
 At the top of the list are the worst offenders: sugar, trans-fats and highly processed foods.
-Keeping these vicious inflammatory villains out of our bodies is the first priority, and a great method is the Healthy Food for Your Body guide on this site.
+Keeping these vicious inflammatory villains out of our bodies is the first priority, and a great method is a Healthy Food for Your Body guide on this site.
 It covers most of the basics of what to eat and what to avoid.
 I will just add a few more that have particular power over inflammation and joint problems:

 Avoid: Sugary or Artificially sweetened drinks, margarine/non-dairy creamers, milk, partially hydrogenated oils, wheat and red meat